Travel to Bhutan - Everything you need to know

 Choose a few and contact them, you can probably gauge the quality from the response and interactions you have with them.

 If you still haven’t found one, we can help you lift that burden off you. :) We are also a travel agent in Bhutan, fairly new as a company (hey, everyone has to start somewhere), but run by people with lots of individual experience in the travel sector.
-Checkout out our tour offers on our website.
+Check out our tour offers on our website.

 Tip: Avoid travel agents that offer you a rate that is much lower than the minimum package rate.
 They are probably pulling tricks.
 You don’t want to be party to such practice and break laws before you even set foot in Bhutan.